pivotal-cf/PCC-Sample-App-PizzaStore/README.md

 1. Create the PCC service instance with TLS enabled:

     ```
-    $ cf create-service p-cloudcache PLAN_NAME SERVICE_INSTANCE -c '{"tls":true}'
+    $ cf create-service p-cloudcache PLAN_NAME SERVICE_INSTANCE_NAME -c '{"tls":true}'
     ```

-1. Create the regions required by the app using `gfsh`:
+1. Create the regions required by the app using `gfsh`.
     Connect to the cluster via `gfsh`.
 Please see [Accessing a Service Instance](https://docs.pivotal.io/p-cloud-cache/1-10/accessing-instance.html) for detailed instructions on connecting to your service instance.
     ```
     gfsh>create region --name=Pizza --type=REPLICATE
     gfsh>create region --name=Name --type=REPLICATE